psummitt/google-api-javascript-client/docs/reference.md

     <code>gapi.client.setToken(<var class="apiparam">tokenObject</var>)</code>
   </h3>
   <p>
     Sets the authentication token to use in requests.
+This should be used if the token was obtained without using the <code>gapi.auth2</code> authentication library (for instance, when using Firebase to authenticate users).
   </p>
   <p>
     <b>Arguments:</b>